mindspore-ai/docs/docs/mindspore/source_en/faq/data_processing.md

 data_list.append(data)

-#3 Use MindDataset to load, then use the decode operator we provide to decode, and then perform subsequent processing.
+#3 Use MindDataset to load, then use the decode operation we provide to decode, and then perform subsequent processing.

 data_set = ds.MindDataset("mindrecord_file_name")
 data_set = data_set.map(input_columns=["data1"], operations=vision.Decode(), num_parallel_workers=2)